Dr Dmitry Arzyutov

 Honorary Research Fellow

-The geographical areas covered by my present research are the Russian Arctic where I work with Samoyedic groups such as, Nenets, Enets, Nganasans, and Selkups and plan to work with Chukchi, and Siberia where I work with Altaians, Shors, Evenki and Orochons.
+I am a historical anthropologist and environmental historian working in the Arctic.
+My research interests comprise the comparative histories of anthropological concepts and fieldworking (with a focus on Arctic anthropology); historical anthropology, ethnohistory, indigenous autobiographies and microhistories; environmental history and nature conservation; indigenous art, museum studies and museum ethnography; indigenous religious revitalization.
+The geographical areas covered by my present research are the Russian Arctic where I work with Samoyedic groups such as Nenets, Enets, Nganasans, and Selkups, and Siberia where I work with Altaians, Shors, Evenki, and Orochons.

 2017-2021: European Research Council, Greening the Poles: Science, the Environment, and the Creation of the Modern Arctic and Antarctic (Gretpole) (PI: Dr Peder Roberts, KTH Royal Institute of Technology, Sweden).
 Total budget € 1 499 952